5 Tips to Get Your Vacation Rental Property Ready for Summer

 - Deep Clean Your Vacation Rental Property

 Even if precautions were taken before you left the rental property last summer, the fact is that it’s been sitting there for months.
 Small pests and other critters may have entered the home at some point, and thus the first tip on this list is to ensure that a deep cleaning occurs before anyone arrives.
 This can be done by either yourself or through a professional cleaning service.
-The best carpet cleaners recommend that you clean your carpets twice a year.
-Learn more at https://true-clean.com/.
+The best carpet cleaning services recommend that you clean your carpets twice a year.

 - Replace Your Linens